 Perhaps this shouldn’t come as surprise.
 After all, the ideologues will never totally destroy what is anomalous to them unless they can first destroy the capacity for critical thinking.
 To that end, read.

-Read widely and deeply; classical texts and modern thinkers; thinkers from the left and thinkers from the right.
+Read widely and deeply.
+Read the classical texts, read the modern thinkers.
+Read thinkers from the left and read thinkers from the right.
 Most importantly, read contrasting views.